 Then, press enter.

-The amount you have left after expenses is now calculated in this cell.
+The account balance is now calculated in this cell.

-In the next video, you will categorize your expenditures.
+In the next video, you will categorize expenditures.

-Then, you will use SUMIF formulas to calculate how much you spent in each category.
+Then, you will use SUM-IF formulas to calculate how much money was spent in each category.

 Now, it’s your turn: